bebenlebricolo/events-manager/trunk/readme.txt

  * Manage bookings on your phone
  * Check In/Out users
 * Waitlists
-* Automation (NEW!) - ultimate flexibility in automation!
+* Automation - ultimate flexibility in automation!
  * Triggers:
   * X time before/after events start
   * When a booking status changes